asnaqsys/asnaqsys.github.io/concepts/printing/printer-files.md

 Some of the attributes of Printer Files are:
  + XML representation of the file definition.
- + Conditional attributes at the file, format and field level with the ability to provide an array of Booleans to programatically control certain properties.
+ + Conditional attributes at the file, format and field level with the ability to provide an array of Booleans to programmatically control certain properties.
  + Capability to direct the output to a text file (a Manuscript) where the data is formatted in XML instead of being printed.
  + Capability to provide alternate rendering engines to print without the use of the .NET Framework controls.